precice/vm/README.md

 1. Get a Virtual Machine provider, such as [VirtualBox](https://www.virtualbox.org/)
 2. Get [Vagrant](https://www.vagrantup.com/)
-3. Start with `vagrant up`
+3. Go to the root folder of this repository and start with `vagrant up`.
+4. Be patient.
+Vagrant will now setup your virtual machine.
+You don't have to do anything and your terminal will be very busy.
-4. After the provisioning finishes, restart the machine with `vagrant reload` to get a full GUI
+5. After the provisioning finishes, restart the machine with `vagrant reload` to get a full GUI

 You can afterwards also see and manage the produced VM in VirtualBox.